Contact us through details on our website at http://www.fremantlerotary.org.

 Projects include Rotary Youth Exchange; The Rotary Youth Programme of Enrichment (RYPEN); Rotary Youth Leadership Award (RYLA); National Youth Science Forum; Handicamp; Siemens Science experience; Rotary Youth Exchange

-Our club meets every Wednesday at 6:00pm for a 6:30pm start.
-We normally meet at the Fremantle Sailing Club, 151 Marine Terrace, Fremantle WA 6160.
+Our club meets the second and fourth Wednesday of each month at the Fremantle Sailing Club, 151 Marine Terrace, Fremantle WA , at 6.00pm for a 6.30pm start.
 However we have a variety of meeting formats and the venue is subject to change.
 Visitors are always welcome, but please contact us first for venue details and for catering purposes.

 Each year Rotary Youth Exchange provides thousands of young people worldwide with an opportunity to experience the cultures and accomplishments of people in other countries.
 The ambassadorial nature of the exchange promotes world understanding and peace.
 Youth Exchange is an official program of Rotary International and allows around 8000 students to exchange annually to around 60 different countries.